react-cosmos/react-cosmos/docs/usage/fixtures.md

 ## Component Fixtures

-Component fixtures are just function components with no props.
+Component fixtures are just React function components with no props.
 They enable using Hooks inside fixtures, which is powerful for simulating state with stateless components.

 ```jsx
 // CounterButton.fixture.jsx